 NC: The Conrad Foundation hosts a global competition for teams of high school students.
 Each team is made up of two to five students and they are invited to create commercially viable products in one of four categories: aerospace, energy, cyber, or health.
 The competition is a funnel style competition with different stages.
 Each annual competition coincides with the school year so we launch in September, and then we select our semi-finalists.
 They are then invited to come to the Kennedy Space Center at the end of April to compete live, and it’s a blend of “Shark Tank” meets the Academy Awards for students.

 Propel(x): What is your mission?

 NC: Our mission is to create an innovative workforce to sustain a knowledge-based economy.

 Propel(x): How do you feel you’re doing towards that goal?

-NC: Well, I think all of our kids go to university and they all persevere in either science or business.
+NC: Well, I think all of our kids in Conrad Foundation go to university and they all persevere in either science or business.
 Some are young entrepreneurs.
 Some have created companies.
 Some have deployed products.
 Some have multiple patents.
 And some are taking their products to market.

 At the end of the day our mission is to have kids understand, one, why am I learning all this stuff and two, how can it actually impact my future and the future of the world?

 With these kids and the competition, there is no box.
 So we don’t say, “Make this and if you make it better you win.”
 We say, “Hey, here are the problems and you figure out your solution.”
 And it’s astounding to me what they come up with.